 Follow the processing of your application

-The application is processed in two stages:
+If you are an entrepreneur, your application will be processed in two stages: